Marcelgit313/MyObsidianVault/Semester 5/Data Vis/Klausur Themen.md

 ## Principle component Analysis

 >[!Important] PCA
 PCA finds a new coordinate system obtained from the old one by rotation and scaling only.
+>
+>The eigendecomposition of the covariance matrix, extracts the rotation and scaling matrices of the linear transformation.
+Eigenvectors expresses the rotation and root of the eigenvalues the scaling of the matrix

 !TODO